angular/angularfire/docs/universal/prerendering.md

 }
 ```

+Now if the `PRERENDER` environment variable is passed any value, instead of serving your application it will iterate over the paths in `static.paths.js`, render then, and then write them to your `public` directory.  *You could always make this a seperate script.*

-Let's make some modifications to our `package.json`, to prerender your content:
+Finally make some modifications to your `package.json`, to prerender your content when you build:

 ```js
 "scripts": {